 Fat Transfer Risks

 There are always risks with every surgery, but because the transplanted fat comes from the patient, it does not carry a risk of allergic reaction or rejection.
 However some risk may include:

 - Permanent discoloration

 - Scar tissue

 - Fat embolism caused by a fat injection mistakenly directed into a blood vessel

 Schedule a Consultation

-For more information on Liposuction or Fat Transfer procedure, call us at 925.838.4900 to schedule a consultation and find out if this a good option for you.
+For more information on Liposuction or Fat Transfer procedure, contact us at 925.838.4900 to schedule a consultation and find out if this a good option for you.
 Jerome R. Potozkin, MD serves Danville, Walnut Creek, and surrounding areas in California.